rommuloifrn/rommuloifrn/README.md

 ## 👋 Hi, pal.

 I am a software development brazillian student interested in back-end, 3D and linux.
-Here, you will find some exercises from courses and from college subjects i made, also a little of my projects.
+Here, you will find some exercises from courses and from college subjects i made, also a little of my projects, most of them in portuguese with variable names in english.
 - 🧰 Today i develop in Django, but it's not my main purpose.
 - 📚 I have been studying Java, with the prospect of progressing to Spring Boot soon.
 - 🪨 And developing a [web app](https://mmineriosrn.pythonanywhere.com) to a mineral museum (using Django).